 Use Satin pillowcase

-Sleeping on a satin pillowcase assists your hairs to minimize static and gives you soft and shiny hair.
-The softness of satin fabric reduces friction that your hair gets when sleeping on harsher cotton pillow fabric.
+Sleeping on a satin pillowcase assists your hair to minimize static and gives you soft and shiny hair.
+The softness of satin fabric reduces the friction that your hair gets when sleeping on harsher cotton pillow fabric.

 Sleeping on silk is a mystery that ladies with curly and wavy hair have been utilizing for a long time to keep styles like braids and blowouts preserved for a longer time without including frizz.